kimothokamau/satcollector/README.md

 ## To run this on your local PC

-Git clone the project repo:
-Navigate to frontend directory and run `npm start` Navigate to backend directory and run `npm start`
+Git clone the project repo, navigate to frontend/ directory and run `npm start` to start the react app, then navigate to backend/ directory and run `npm start` to start the node/express server

 The app will run in development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.